TandokaziDidiza/OPA/README.md

-# OPA
+#OPA
-this is my practice repository
+This is my practice repository
+Command lines